jimmysue/jimmysue.github.io/_posts/2020-04-08-deep-spatial-gradient-and-temporal-depth-learning-for-face-anti-spoofing.md

 title: Deep Spatial Gradient and Temporal Depth Learning for Face Anti-spoofing
 date: 2020-04-08 17:21 +0800
 img: RSGB-STPM.png
+fig-caption: "Illustration of the overall framework.
+The inputs are consecutive frames with a fixed interval.
+Each frame is processed by cascaded RSGB with a shared backbone which generates a corresponding coarse depth map.
+The number in RSGB cubes denotes the output channel number of RSGB.
+STPM is plugged between frames for estimating the temporal depth, which is used for refining the corresponding coarse depth map.
+The framework works well by learning with the overall loss functions."
+tags:
+  - 论文笔记
+  - 活体检测
 ---

 Paper: [https://arxiv.org/abs/2003.08061](https://arxiv.org/abs/2003.08061)